stain/ro-crate-paper/manuscript.md

 ### RO-Crate is a self-described container

-An RO-Crate is defined as a self-described **_Root Data Entity_,** which describes and contains _data entities_, which are further described using _contextual entities_.
-A  **data entity** is primarily a _file_ (bytes on disk somewhere) or a _directory_ (dataset of named files); while a **contextual entity** exists outside the information system (e.g. a Person) and its bytes are primarily metadata.
+An RO-Crate is defined as a self-described **Root Data Entity**, which describes and contains _data entities_, which are further described using _contextual entities_.
+A **data entity** is primarily a _file_ (bytes on disk somewhere) or a _directory_ (dataset of named files) — while a **contextual entity** exists outside the information system (e.g. a Person) and its bytes are primarily metadata.

-The Root Data Entity_ _is a directory, the _RO-Crate Root_, identified by the presence of the _RO-Crate Metadata File `ro-crate-metadata.json`_.
+The _Root Data Entity_ is a directory, the _RO-Crate Root_, identified by the presence of the **RO-Crate Metadata File** with the fixed name `ro-crate-metadata.json`.
 This is a JSON-LD file that describes the RO-Crate, its content and related metadata using Linked Data.

-The minimal [requirements for the root data entity metadata](https://www.researchobject.org/ro-crate/1.1/root-data-entity.html#direct-properties-of-the-root-data-entity) is _name_, _description_ and _datePublished_, as well as a contextual entity identifying its _license_; but additional metadata is frequently added depending on the purpose of the particular RO-Crate.
+The minimal [requirements for the root data entity metadata](https://www.researchobject.org/ro-crate/1.1/root-data-entity.html#direct-properties-of-the-root-data-entity) is `name`, `description` and `datePublished`, as well as a contextual entity identifying its `license` —  additional metadata is frequently added depending on the purpose of the particular RO-Crate.

-Because the RO-Crate is just a set of related resources and datasets, it can be stored, transferred or published in multiple ways, such as BagIt [[RFC8493](https://www.rfc-editor.org/rfc/rfc8493.html)] [@doi:10.17487/RFC8493], Oxford Common File Layout [[OCFL](https://ocfl.io/1.0/spec/)], downloadable ZIP archives in Zenodo or dedicated online repositories, as well as published directly on the web, e.g. using GitHub Pages.
+Because the RO-Crate is just a set of related resources and datasets, it can be stored, transferred or published in multiple ways, such as BagIt [[RFC8493](https://www.rfc-editor.org/rfc/rfc8493.html)] [@doi:10.17487/RFC8493], Oxford Common File Layout (OCFL)[@ocfl_2020], downloadable ZIP archives in Zenodo or dedicated online repositories, as well as published directly on the web, e.g. using GitHub Pages.
 Combined with Linked Data identifiers this caters for a diverse set of storage and access requirements across different scientific domains, e.g. metagenomics workflows producing ~100 GB of genome data, or cultural heritage records with access restrictions for personally identifiable data.

 ### Data Entities are described using Contextual Entities

-RO-Crate distinguishes between [data and contextual entities](https://www.researchobject.org/ro-crate/1.1/contextual-entities.html#contextual-vs-data-entities) in a similar way to HTTP terminology _information_ (data) and _non-information_ (contextual) resource [[HttpRange-14](http://www.w3.org/2001/tag/doc/httpRange-14/HttpRange-14.html)].
+RO-Crate distinguishes between [data and contextual entities](https://www.researchobject.org/ro-crate/1.1/contextual-entities.html#contextual-vs-data-entities) in a similar way to HTTP terminology's early attempt to separate _information_ (data) and _non-information_ (contextual) resource [@httprange14].
 While the data entities in the most common scenario are files and directories located by relative IRI references within the RO-Crate Root, they can also be web resources identified with absolute http/https IRIs.

 As both types of entities are identified by IRIs, their distinction is allowed to be blurry; data entities can be located anywhere and be complex, and the contextual entities can have a Web presence beyond their description inside the RO-Crate.
 For instance `https://orcid.org/0000-0002-1825-0097` is primarily an identifier for a person, but is secondarily also a web page that describes that person and their academic work.